 Having never experienced anything like this before, you can understand how dog parents may react when they see this happening to their little fur-babies!

-It was heartbreaking, as it looked horrendously painful.
-However, the truth is that she did not seem like she was in any pain and was far better than she had been.
+It was heartbreaking, as the rupture looked horrendously painful.
+However, the truth is that she did not seem like she was in any pain and was actually far better than she had been.

-Now, your first thought will be that there is absolutely no way this wound can heal and close up without stitches, after all, it was huge!
+Now, your first thought will be that there is absolutely no way this wound can heal without stitches, after all, it was huge!

-A quick video consultation with the vets provided further reassurance that this was to be expected, and that the medication and anti-inflammatories would help with the healing process.
-Phew!
+A quick video consultation with the vets provided further reassurance that this was to be expected, and that the medication and anti-inflammatories would help with the rupture healing process.

-Over the coming days, our beagle was finally getting back to her usual, playful self – even though the sight of her bottom made us wince every time she turned around!
+Over the coming days, our pup was finally getting back to her usual, playful self – even though the sight of her rupture made us wince every time she turned around!

 We’re pretty sure that the medication had a large part to play in her comfort and the healing process.